-Media credential requests may be obtained by contacting Kyle Parkinson, kparkin@uark.edu.
-Credentials must be worn at all times to gain entry to the floor and designated media areas.
-The media workroom/interview room on the arena level will serve as media work area and location for post-meet interviews.
+Media credential requests may be obtained by contacting Jen Smith (jesmith@ia.ua.edu).
+Credentials must be worn at all times to gain entry to the floor and designated areas.
+The Press Conference Room (Appendix F) will serve as the media work area and location for post-meet interviews.
 Credentials are nontransferable; misuse will result in revocation of credential(s) and removal from the arena.
-Credentials may be claimed at Media Entrance (south side of the arena) beginning 90 minutes prior to competition each day.
+Credentials may be claimed at the Southeast Entrance beginning 1.5 hours prior to First Touch.